websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 }
 ```

+The example `greet` method prints an enthusiastic greeting using the given name.

-### Add a Dependency on the API
+#### Add a Dependency on the API

-Here is the Implementation module `build.Gradle` file.
+Here is the implementation module `build.Gradle` file.

 ```groovy
 dependencies {